frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>

 **Location + Dog + Miscellaneous**
-- I am currently in Philadelphia, still figuring out a space to work at.
+- I am currently in Philadelphia.
+- working out of home studio in west philly
 - I do not take appointments on Saturdays.
 - I have a small friendly dog who is often present during the tattoo.
 Let me know in the notebox on the booking form if you have allergies or other dog issues.
 I can put him in a baby pen during the tattoo, or leave him at home if possible.
 - The place I tattoo is up 3.5 flights of narrow stairs & there are no elevators.
 I do not have an alternate accessible space to work out of right now unfortunately.
 <br>